OrlanC/cp_enrichment/README.md

 |Tatro_000082-T1|ko:K11340,ko:K11400,ko:K11652|
 |Tatro_000083-T1|-|

--List of IDs to be analyzed, file in .txt
+-List of IDs to be analyzed like input file 2 in .txt

 Example 1 of input file 2: